msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidw.rst

     makes ``abidw`` load *all* the types defined in the binaries, even those that are not reachable from public declarations.

+    * ``--no-load-undefined-interfaces``

+    By default, ``libabigail`` (and thus ``abidw``) loads information about undefined function and variable symbols as well as functions and variables that are associated with those undefined symbols.
+    Those are called undefined interfaces.
+This option however makes makes ``abidw`` avoid loading information about undefined interfaces.
+The resulting XML file thus doesn't contain information about those undefined interfaces.

   *  ``--abidiff``

     Load the ABI of the ELF binary given in argument, save it in